caseyg/awesome/TOPICS.md

 *   [revolunet/sublimetext-markdown-preview](https://github.com/revolunet/sublimetext-markdown-preview) - markdown preview and build plugin for sublime text 2/3

+*   [markedjs/marked](https://github.com/markedjs/marked) - A markdown parser and compiler.
+Built for speed.

+*   [showdownjs/showdown](https://github.com/showdownjs/showdown) - A bidirectional Markdown to HTML to Markdown converter written in Javascript

+*   [jekyll/jekyll](https://github.com/jekyll/jekyll) - :globe\_with\_meridians: Jekyll is a blog-aware static site generator in Ruby

 ## md

 *   [yshavit/mdq](https://github.com/yshavit/mdq) - like jq but for Markdown: find specific elements in a md doc